-Pocket is a second useful app that allows you to store up digital reading material in the form a well laid-out list.
+Pocket is a second useful app that allows you to store up digital reading material in the form of a well-laid-out list.
 Pocket is free.
-A premium version just became available featuring permanent document storage and enhanced search.
+A premium version just became available, featuring permanent document storage and enhanced search.

-You can place a pocket bookmarklet on your toolbar in order to save and sync posts, article, images, and videos across devices.
+You can place a Pocket bookmarklet on your toolbar to save and sync posts, articles, images, and videos across devices.

 Putting Your Productivity Tools Together

-It takes a bit of time to download the apps, choose your favorite content sources, and sync the apps.
+It takes some time to download the apps, choose your favorite content sources, and sync them.
 But once you do, you’ll have a content curation machine that can be accessed anywhere.

 Just don’t content curate and drive!

-Give Lori Kober’s social media productivity tools a try and let me know what you think.
+Give Lori Kober’s social media productivity tools a try, and let me know your thoughts.